vermiceli/nes-contra-us/README.md

 _Probotector_.

 1. Be sure you have the correct `baserom.nes` for the game you are building.
-Otherwise, the generated rom will be incorrect.
+Otherwise, the generated ROM will be incorrect.
 2. If you have _Contra_ (US) assets in the `/src/assets/` folder and are building _Probotector_, or vice versa, the build scripts will delete the graphic asset data and re-extract it from the `baserom.nes`.
-This prevents accidentally using the wrong game's assets in the result rom.
+This prevents accidentally using the wrong game's assets in the result ROM.

 # Build Details